CadyAlali/ChatBot/README.md

 This is a Python script that creates a conversational assistant using the AssemblyAI, OpenAI, and ElevenLabs APIs.
 The assistant can transcribe the user's speech, generate a response using OpenAI's language model, and then convert the response to audio and play it back using ElevenLabs.

+#### We worked as a group :
+ Dana Alghofaily
+ Kady alali
+ Kady Aldughaim

 ## Features

 - Real-time speech transcription using AssemblyAI